 The bottom line

-When you shop local, you’re supporting small businesses in your community and those you visit, which helps those communities continue to thrive.
+When you shop local, you’re supporting small businesses in your community and in those you visit, helping those communities continue to thrive.
 You can still earn rewards, but you’ll end up with unique experiences and products that aren’t mass-produced.

 Bismarck has plenty to offer on Small Business Saturday and beyond.
-Whether you’re looking for local bison burgers, craft beer or history, or if you just want to shop for distinctive gifts in independently-owned shops, there are multiple options to choose from.
+Whether you’re looking for local bison burgers, craft beer or history — or if you just want to shop for distinctive gifts in independently owned shops — Bismarck has plenty of excellent small businesses to discover.